pterm/pterm/README.md

 We take special precautions to ensure that PTerm works on as many operating systems and terminals as possible.
 Whether it's `Windows CMD`, `macOS iTerm2` or in the backend (for example inside a `GitHub Action` or other CI systems), PTerm **guarantees** beautiful output!\
 \
 *PTerm is actively tested on `Windows`, `Linux (Debian & Ubuntu)` and `macOS`.*

+### • 🧪 Well tested

+We test PTerm continuously.
+However, since a human cannot test everything all the time, we have our own test system with which we currently run <!-- unittestcount2:start -->**`1165`**<!-- unittestcount2:end -->
+automated tests to ensure that PTerm has no bugs.

 ### • ✨ Consistent Colors